ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/tlsandschannel/tlsintro.md

-# TLS/SSL protocols and the SChannel SSP
+# TLS/SSL protocols and the Schannel SSP

-On Windows systems, all TLS/SSL negotiation is handled by the Microsoft Secure Channel, or _SChannel_ provider native to Windows.
+On Windows systems, all TLS/SSL negotiation is handled by the Microsoft Secure Channel, or _Schannel_ provider native to Windows.
 The Schannel provider is a Microsoft proprietary system which differs from alternatives such as OpenSSL in a number of ways.
 You can find a basic comparison at the external link [here](https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations).

 The following information aims to provide a basic understanding of cipher suites, TLS and SSL protocols, and best practices in web-facing environments.
 The idea being that you then apply these insights to your server or solution, providing a secure environment for your users.